The death of King Bhumibol: A tourist’s account of a poignant moment in Thai history

 ON the Thursday morning I arrived in Bangkok, everything still seemed somewhat peachy, if only the air was plagued by a mild unease about recent news reports.
-News had spread about Thailand’s beloved King Bhumibol Adulyadej and his “unstable” health condition in the hospital, and Thailand was on edge.
+News had spread about Thailand’s beloved King Bhumibol Adulyadej and his “unstable” health condition.

 Many locals in the area who worked in restaurants and manned street stalls – most of whom, at this point, seemed unsuspecting of the tragedy – served the tourists as they usually would.
 The char of roasted chestnuts filled the air, and as any other day, smiles too did.

 On the way back, I stopped by a favorite stall of mine in a residential area in Sukhumvit for mango sticky rice; the lady who manned the stall chatted furiously on her mobile phone, balanced in the crook of her neck as she sliced mango.
 During the taxi ride back to the hotel, the driver advised me to wear black the following day.

 On Friday morning, I rummaged through my bag for something even remotely black to wear (I failed), and headed out to the much talked-about Krua Apsorn.
 Fittingly, the owner rose to fame after a few of her signature dishes were claimed to be favorites of the Thai royal family.